The types of equipment that is used within Microsystems to scan books is as follows:

 Essentially we have three book scanner styles each with different characteristics.

-The first one I’d like to discuss is the Quidenus.
+The first one I’d like to discuss is the Qidenus.
 It’s an A2 open book scanner using a 60-degree V cradle, the V cradle is very gentle on the spine of a book as the process does not require having to completely open the book.
-The Quidenus currently uses two 38 megapixel SLR cameras, with professional quality lenses.
+The Qidenus currently uses two 38 megapixel SLR cameras, with professional quality lenses.

-With the Quidenus we are achieving 400 dpi optical for each A3 page from an A2 Book because each camera takes a shot of left page / right page.
+With the Qidenus we are achieving 400 dpi optical for each A3 page from an A2 Book because each camera takes a shot of left page / right page.
 This Scanner is essentially futureproof; it utilises LED Lighting, to upgrade the Resolution, we simply update the SLR Cameras to increase the Resolution.
-The Quidenus produces very high-quality images.
+The Qidenus produces very high-quality images.